juan190199/TravelingSalesmanProblem/README.md

 # TravelingSalesmanProblem

 ## About
-Python implementation of Christofides algorithm.
-The purpose of this project is to visualize and understand Christofides algorithm
+Python implementation of Christofides algorithm with Google Maps API.
+The purpose of this project is to visualize and understand with help of Google Maps API the Christofides algorithm.

 ## Table of Contents
 - [About](#about)